Authentication Guide

 }'

-If choosing to use OAuth, the application credentials must first be passed to a route in order to receive a bearer token.
+The application credentials must first be passed to a route in order to receive a bearer token.
 Each bearer token is valid for one hour.
-Alloy uses standard OAuth 2.0, so it is generally plug-and-play with most auth plugins or API clients.
+Alloy uses standard OAuth 2.0, so it is plug-and-play with most auth plugins or API clients.
 All you need to know is:

 Grant Type: client_credentials Client ID: (token) Client Secret: (secret) Access Token URL: https://sandbox.alloy.co/v1/oauth/bearer